Job Title: BEGINNING STRINGS SPECIALIST

 Reports to: El Sistema Lehigh Valley Program Director

-Hours: 15 Hours a week - 90 day probation period
+Hours: Approximately 16 hours per week – 90 day probation period

 El Sistema Lehigh Valley (ESLV) provides underserved youth with exceptional programs in academics and arts within a nurturing environment, empowering them to develop their potential, pursue their education and strengthen their communities.

 El Sistema Lehigh Valley (ESLV) is an initiative of the Allentown Symphony Association (ASA), supported by the Allentown School District, to provide access to exceptional instrumental and orchestral education in order to promote youth development.
 Central to ESLV is the ASA’s plan to build, with community partners, youth orchestras in underserved communities throughout the Lehigh Valley.

 Responsible for leading beginning string pedagogy at the ESLV at Roosevelt.
 He or she will ensure the highest quality beginning string experience, create curriculum and pedagogy in collaboration with other music faculty and support each child holistically.
 He or she will support the ELSV philosophy and community and help facilitate community and family involvement.